We are accepting new cases

 Common ways of overdosing on Ozempic include taking doses too close together or taking a higher dose than your doctor prescribed at one time.
 Some patients may accidentally take too much of the drug because they don't understand how to correctly measure the dose or use the injection pen.

 Compounding pharmacies prepare medications that are not readily available in commercially manufactured forms.
 They may also alter existing medications to meet specific requirements.
 For example, they may adjust dosage strengths or change the form of the medication from a pill to a liquid.
+However, the compounded versions of semaglutide are not approved by the FDA.

-The FDA strongly advises patients to not use the compounded versions of semaglutide because of certain dangers.
-The drugs haven’t undergone the same level of testing as Ozempic.
+The FDA strongly advises patients to not use the compounded versions of semaglutide as they haven’t undergone the same level of testing as Ozempic.
 This lack of regulation makes these versions notably more dangerous.
+Compounded versions may also have different active ingredients and unregulated dosage methods.
+These unknowns raise the risk of overdose or other severe side effects.

 Recommended Ozempic dosages